daos-stack/daos/docs/admin/pool_operations.md

 Duration of upgrade depends on possible format change across different DAOS releases.
 It might trigger rebuild to re-place objects data which might be time-consuming.
-So `dmg pool upgrade` will return within seconds, but it might take hours to see Pool Status become 'in progress' to 'completed'. pool will keep offline and deny any pool connection until pool upgrade status become 'completed'.
+So `dmg pool upgrade` will return within seconds, but it might take hours to see Pool Status change from 'in progress' to 'completed'.
+The pool will stay offline and deny any pool connection until pool upgrade status become 'completed'.

 !!! warning